 US strategy has centered on military deterrence and credible defense with our South Korean ally, but also includes economic compellence (including enforcement of sanctions) while promising economic inducements.
 If I am correct about North Korean intent to deepen relations, US strategy should consider how to create combined effects to shape bilateral and regional relations over the long term.
 Pyongyang is likely to insist on high tech conventional missile capability in exchange for any reduction or elimination of its nuclear weapons, so as to preserve the capability for an aggressive dependent relationship.

 Strategies compete against one another.
+Maximum pressure can be smart pressure.
 Sustaining a coordinated effort of diplomatic persuasion, economic compellence and promise of inducements, military defense and deterrence, can out-perform and transform North Korea’s aggressive dependency strategy.